 - Lime juice.
 I highly recommend freshly squeezed lemon juice.
 Pre-bottled juices will not impart the same fresh flavor to the salsa.

-This recipe has two steps.
+This homemade Chipotle corn salsa has two steps.

 Step 1: Roast the poblano pepper